CharisaP/FSU-Cybersecurity-Modules/README.md

 - The module will walk you through a series of interactive questions.
 - Hints are provided.

-**3. IDA Python Plug-In Working?**
-- Yes: Continue to the next step.
-- No: Currently no tips to solve this problem.

-**7. Downloaded this repository (At least the file AngryIDA.py)?**
-- Yes: You are ready to use AngryIDA!
-- No: Why not?

 ## TODO

 * Documentation